rOpenGov/homepage/content/post/2015-06-11-apartment-prices.en/index.md

     }
 });
 </script>

+## Probabilistic programming approach for regional trends in apartment prices

 Basing on open data from [Statistics Finland](http://www.stat.fi/index_en.html), we at [Reaktor](http://reaktor.com/datascience) modelled Finnish apartment prices and their trends on zip-code level, in the years 2005–2014.
 Estimates from the model are available as an [interactive visualization](http://kannattaakokauppa.fi/#/en/).